holsat/lineak-xosdplugin/README.md

-       lineak_xosdplugin - On Screen Display plugin for the lineakd daemon
+# lineak_xosdplugin - On Screen Display plugin for the lineakd daemon

-Requirements
+## Requirements

-       The  xosd  plugin requires the following to be added to your configura- tion file: Display_plugin = xosd
+       The  xosd  plugin requires the following to be added to your configuration file: Display_plugin = xosd

        The plugin also understands the following config file directives: